-Physicists are often very passionate about their work.
-While most people find equations and graphs boring, physicists can display an excitable fervor that is all too often epitomized by the stereotypical mad scientist!
-Despite this, more than half will pack up their equipment and leave physics after achieving a PhD.
-In this article, I describe my own experience and why I chose to leave the field.
+Although most people find equations and graphs boring, physicists are usually very passionate about their work, and this enthusiastic attitude is epitomized by the stereotypical "mad scientist."
+Despite this, more than half will pack up their equipment and leave physics after obtaining a PhD.
+In this article, I describe my own experience with academic physics and why I chose to leave the field.

 1. Little Financial Reward

-Physicists earn about $40k (£25k) per year after becoming doctors in their field.
+Although I'm not especially driven by money, physicists are not valued by society.
+Physicists earn about $50k (£35k) per year after becoming doctors in their field.
 With a comparable qualification, medical doctors can expect to earn twice this amount.
-Physicists are also stuck at this level of pay for a decade, as they usually have to complete three post-doctoral contracts before being considered for a permanent position.
-After 10 years, physicists can expect to earn around $65k (£40k), but only if they get a full-time position in a university.
-After 25 years of hard work, they may be lucky enough to get a professorship, earning about $100k (£60k).
+Academic physicists are also stuck at this level of pay for a decade, as they usually have to complete three post-doctoral contracts before being considered for a permanent position.
+After 10 years, physicists can expect to earn about $65k (£45k), but only if they get a full-time position in a university.
+After 25 years of hard work, they may be lucky enough to get a professorship, earning about $115k (£80k).

 2. No Job Security

-Physicists are required to find a new job every two to three years after they are awarded a PhD.
+Academic physicists are required to find a new job every two to three years after they are awarded a PhD.
 When a post-doctoral contract runs out, they have to find another one or resign themselves to being unemployed.
 Each new contract involves going to interviews and presenting research to academic institutions who will consider employing them.
 Not only is this extremely stressful, but it usually involves relocating to another part of the country—or even to a completely new country!
-They can forget about settling down and having a family, or even committing to a long-term relationship.
+They can forget about settling down and having a family or even a long-term relationship.

 After bouncing around like this for a decade, physicists can start looking for a full-time position at a university.
-Basically, what this means is they become a teacher, so if you don’t like teaching, don’t bother wasting ten years of your life to become one.
-Nevertheless, it is extremely difficult to find a full-time position, even for very talented physicists.
+Basically, what this means is they become a teacher, so, if you don’t like teaching, don’t bother wasting ten years of your life to become one.
+Regardless, it is extremely difficult to find a full-time position, even for very talented physicists.

 3. No Creative Outlet

 Even worse, the daily work of a physicist typically involves very little creative thought.
 PhD students are not encouraged to come up with their own ideas, theories, or formulations.
 Instead, they are told to sit in front of a computer and analyze data.
-This can last for a student's entire PhD career, as well as during subsequent post-doctoral appointments.
+This can last for a student's entire doctorate and even subsequent post-doctoral appointments.
 The tedium of learning a simple skill before using it over and over again is all too common in physics.

 Far too much of academic physics involves writing computer code.
 Physics degrees even teach students how to code in Fortran.
 During a research year in the United States, I was told to learn C++ from a book the size of my head.
 I was dismayed because I had come to do physics, not write software.
 Until universities employ computer scientists or technicians whose specific job it is to write code, talented individuals will be leaving physics simply because they've been conned.